AdobeDocs/journey-optimizer-b2b.en/help/user/content/sms-authoring.md

    Select any of the leads listed on the left and the SMS preview on the page updates for the corresponding lead.

-   You can also select a lead from the selector above the preview space and the SMS preview on the page updates for the corresponding lead.
+   You can also select a lead from the selector above the preview space to update the SMS preview on the page for the corresponding lead.

 1. To exit the _[!UICONTROL Simulate Content]_ page and return back to the SMS authoring workspace, click **[!UICONTROL Close]** at the top right.